droppedcode/eslint-plugin-jasmine-memoryleak-linter/README.md

 #### Move declarations to the "it" block(s)

 Moves the declaration logic to the "it" blocks.
 This will cause the variable to be local and GC will clean it up.

-(This is the default fix if there is one and only one "it" block.)

 ```ts
 describe('test-describe-let', () => {